projectglow/glow/docs/source/getting-started.rst

   pip install glow.py

-and then start the `Spark shell <http://spark.apache.org/docs/latest/rdd-programming-guide.html#using-the-shell>`_ with the Glow maven package:
+and then start the `Spark shell <http://spark.apache.org/docs/latest/rdd-programming-guide.html#using-the-shell>`_ with the Glow maven package built for the same Scala version (2.11 or 2.12) as Spark:

 .. substitution-code-block:: sh